vincentisambart/osx-box-bootstrap/README.md

 would fail there's probably no issue at all, we'll let you know if you have to change anything.*

 ## Create VM & OS X installation

 ### VMware vSphere specific

 * Create a new OS X VM
     * 4 GB RAM
     * 2 CPU
-    * Allow: Hardware virtualization - expand the CPU options, and enable this option
+        * Allow: `Hardware virtualization` - expand the CPU options, and enable this option
-  * about 100 GB disk space
+    * about 200 GB disk space
 * Start the VM
 * Install OS X:
     * OS X won't see the hard drive, you'll have to open Disk Utility (you can find it in the menu bar of the OS X installer) and format the disk
-  * Select the 100 GB disk on the left side, and then Erase it
+    * Select the 200 GB disk on the left side, and then Erase it
     * Format: Mac OS Extended (Journaled)
     * Name: Macintosh HD
+    * Scheme: GUID Partition Map
-  * Clone Disk Utility, you should now be able to select this disk for the install.
+    * Close Disk Utility, you should now be able to select this disk for the install.
     * Follow the: OS X Install guide (common) section
 * Wait for Spotlight indexing to finish
 * Shut down the VM and remove the OS X Installer ISO (cdrom)
 * Save it as a "vanilla box" (as a VM or even better, as a Template)
 * When preparing for a specific setup (e.g. Xcode version)
     * clone this "vanilla box"
     * update to the OS X version you want
     * double check the "Once installed:" section of "OS X Install guide (common) section"
         * in some cases OS X version update might turn off e.g. Remote Login!
     * install the VMware Tools
     * check and wait if Spotlight is indexing
     * Save it as an environment specific "base box"
     * Continue with Provisioning

 ### Parallels specific [no longer maintained]